-For the analysis of winter 2019-20, a maximum import capacity via the AC grid will be considered in the simulations by considering the effect of the current planned investments, past observations and considerations regarding the operation of the Belgian grid.
+For the analysis of winter 2020-21, a maximum import capacity via the AC grid will be considered in the simulations by considering the effect of the current planned investments, past observations and considerations regarding the operation of the Belgian grid.

-In the future, reinforcements of the Belgian backbone grid and cross-border lines are planned as detailed in the upcoming new Federal Network Development Plan 2020-2030.
-In particular new connections with Germany and Great Britain in HVDC are being built and will reinforce and increase the country's current export and import capacity.
+In the future, reinforcements of the Belgian backbone grid and cross-border lines are planned as detailed in the latest Federal Network Development Plan 2020-2030.

-The actual import saldo availability is subject to two essential conditions:
+The actual 'import saldo' availability is subject to two essential conditions: